slittorin/home-assistant-configuration/README.md

 # Resources, Packages and Integrations

-## Github pull
+## Github Push

-We want to utilize Github push instead of pull as the original files are to reside on my HA-device.\
+We want to utilize Github Push instead of Pull as the original files are to reside on my HA-device.\
 Therefore we do not utilize the standard Github Pull integration.

 Perform the following: